deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 **Adam Arés**

-Technical Sergeant Martina Kovač was…distracting, for all the wrong reasons.
+Technical Sergeant Martina Kovač was...distracting, for all the wrong reasons.

 For starters, she was intimidatingly intelligent and skilled, having excelled at technical courses Adam would have flunked.
 For another, she was an athletic powerhouse, lean and strong as an MMA fighter under her ABU, which was not normally a flattering garment.
 For third, she was gorgeous, with a diamond face and Slavic genes.

 Adam would usually have not even noticed these facts about her.
 Loyalty to Ava aside, Kovač was a fellow NCO and, he knew, had an academic education on top of her military training that put most *rocket scientists* to shame.
 He had nothing but the utmost respect for her, professionally.

-But the fact was, she was about to measure his junk, and at moments like that, certain thoughts became…insistent.
+But the fact was, she was about to measure his junk, and at moments like that, certain thoughts became...insistent.

 She had, admittedly, a very good reason for doing so.
-It was part of the necessary plumbing for his EV-MASS undersuit unless he wanted to use a catheter which…no thanks.
+It was part of the necessary plumbing for his EV-MASS undersuit unless he wanted to use a catheter which...no thanks.

 But it was pretty hard not to chicken out and go with the catheter, in the face of the mischief dancing around in those blue eyes.

-"Do we not…isn't there a male technician who can do this?" he asked, fidgeting.
+"Do we not...isn't there a male technician who can do this?" he asked, fidgeting.
 Skinny-dipping as a teenager and the many indignities of military life had robbed him of most of his hangups about nudity or general undress, and his fellows weren't far behind, but this was different.
 He'd regularly been called on to pee into a bottle under close scrutiny for routine tests throughout his career, but he'd never done so under the scrutiny of somebody *pretty* before.

 "None of them are qualified."
 Kovač shrugged.
 "Relax, staff sergeant.
 I'm a professional."

-"That's…I guess that's comforting."
+"That's...I guess that's comforting."

 Kovač finished assembling her tools---a cloth tape measure, a clipboard and pen, and disposable gloves—and knelt on a cushion.
 "Come on, sooner they're down, sooner I'm done." she told him.